 Sometimes an author can change their name just a little.
 For instance, Joanne Rowling is better known as J.K.
 Rowling.
 Yes, it is still her name, but it’s distinct enough to set her author world apart.
 There are countless examples of this style if you begin to look.
 The advantage here is that you don’t need to dramatically change your name.
 You just tweak it a bit.

 I don’t want to be judged by my name.

 There was a time when the general public didn’t accept a female author.
 I’m happy to say that about 50% of authors today are women who write under a female name.
 However, going back in time, if a woman author wanted to be published, she often needed a male name.
 Publishers often refused to publish a woman’s book.

-Mary Ann Evans, wrote Middlemarch in the late nineteenth century under the name George Eliot.
-Today there is actually a movement to give her a proper credit for her work.
-It’s sad that she couldn’t receive that credit in her era, as I believe she longed to write under her own name.
+Mary Ann Evans wrote Middlemarch in the late nineteenth century under the name George Eliot.
+Today there is actually a movement to give her proper credit for her work.
+Sadly, she couldn’t receive that credit in her era, as I believe she longed to write under her own name.
 Despite the cover of the male pseudonym, her identity was discovered by some, including Charles Dickens, who was a fan of her work.

-Having said that, there are authors who wish to hide behind a male moniker and not reveal their true gender.
+Having said that, some authors wish to hide behind a male moniker and not reveal their true gender.

 A few famous pen names

 Samuel Langhorne Clemens

 Now that’s a mouthful!
 Throughout the generations, this author has been beloved by many.
 Every grade school English teacher has his books on their list of required reading.
 My daughters both adored The Adventures of Tom Sawyer growing up.
 I think we can all agree that his chosen famous pen name of Mark Twain has a lovely ring to it.